jonmak08/alloy-ui-exercises/03-liferay/README.md

 Liferay
 ==================

 Exercises using AlloyUI components inside of Liferay Portal.
-The content of many of these examples is similar to excercises from the previous sections, but the format is slightly different.
+The content of many of these examples is similar to exercises from the previous sections, but the format is slightly different.
 Instead of using regular `HTML` files, we will use `jsp` files that are used to create a custom Liferay portlet.

 ## Table of contents